Warning about the Movement and Support

-This is a message from director and ballot measure co-chair Kirstin Beatty:
+This is a message from director and ballot committee co-chair Kirstin Beatty:

 I have two concerns.

 The first one is fixed so we can celebrate – finally, we have a working mailing list for Last Tree Laws and just need to find and input email addresses!

 The second is getting publicity and support for good bills, instead of bills that take a lot of time to fix.
 Last session another advocate promoted a bill for 5G, first saying it was helpful and then saying it could be fixed.
 This session I remain concerned about several bills.

 Please support the list of positive MA legislation, which offers concrete solutions for change!